mtowfiq/BOI-POKA-BOOK-VIBE/README_REACT.md

 **************************************************
 4) Book Vibe with Router-

-- If we want to change a variable's name while destructuring, use :
+- If we want to change (rename) a variable's name while destructuring, use :

 eg- const { bookId: currentBookId, image } = book;